Termination blog series 2 of 4 (Just Causes 2)

-Aside from the Philippine debut of Spiderman 3, the world is also celebrating Labor Day.
-It’s just timely to release the 3rd instalment on “how to lose your job” blog series.
+Today, the world is celebrating Labor Day.
+It’s just timely to release the 2nd article on this blog series.

 Workers around the world enjoy certain rights as embodied in their labor code and their constitution.
-In the Philippines, we have labor standards and employees rights that capitalists and investors should respect and observe, to wit:
+In the Philippines, we have labor standards and employee rights that business owners should respect and observe, these are:

 i) Employment Standards